Dansby Swanson Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Mariners pitching staff is 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.29).
+- The Mariners have a 3.17 team ERA that ranks fifth across all league pitching staffs.

-- Mariners pitchers combine to give up six home runs (0.6 per game), the third-fewest in the league.
+- Mariners pitchers combine to give up six home runs (0.5 per game), the third-fewest in baseball.

-- The Mariners are sending Castillo (1-0) out to make his third start of the season.
+- Flexen (0-1) gets the start for the Mariners, his second of the season.

-- In his most recent time out on Wednesday, the righty tossed 5 2/3 scoreless innings against the Los Angeles Angels while surrendering two hits.
+- His most recent appearance was on Wednesday against the Los Angeles Angels, when the righty went five innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.